-Equine torovirus (EToV), originally referred to as Berne virus, was accidentally isolated in equine kidney cells in 1972, from a rectal swab taken from a horse with diarrhea.
-EToV and was successfully propagated in cell culture - in lines of equine dermis or embryonic mule skin cells, where it causes a cytopathic effect that results in cell lysis.
-While Berne virus was not neutralized by antisera against known equine viruses, serologic cross-reactions were observed in neutralization tests and ELISA using sera from calves that had been experimentally infected with morphologically similar particles, then baptized 'Breda' viruses.
+Equine torovirus (EToV), originally referred to as Berne virus, was accidentally isolated in equine kidney cells in 1972 from a rectal swab taken from a horse with diarrhea.
+EToV is the only torovirus that has been propagated in cell culture, in lines of equine dermis or embryonic mule skin cells, where it causes a cytopathic effect that results in cell lysis.
+While Berne virus was not neutralized by antisera against known equine viruses, serologic cross-reactions were observed in neutralization tests and enzyme-linked immunosorbent assay (ELISA) using sera from calves that had been experimentally infected with morphologically similar particles, then named 'Breda' viruses.

-The first 'Breda' bovine torovirus (BToV) was discovered in 1979 during an investigation in a dairy herd in Breda (Iowa), in which severe neonatal calf diarrhea had been a problem for three consecutive years.
-After this initial report, other strains of BToV were identified in beef calves from Ohio, and in a colostrum-deprived (CD) calf from Iowa.
-Most of the studies on the pathogenesis and pathology of torovirus infections have been done in BToV-infected gnotobiotic (Gn) and CD calves, as well as in limited field studies; in contrast, most of the biochemistry and morphogenesis data on toroviruses are based on EToV studies.
+The first Breda virus, now called bovine torovirus (BToV), was discovered in 1979 during an investigation in a dairy herd in Breda (Iowa), in which severe neonatal calf diarrhea had been a problem for three consecutive years.
+After this initial report, other strains of BToV were identified in beef calves from Ohio, and in a colostrum-deprived

+(CD) calf from Iowa.
+Despite repeated attempts, BToV cannot be adapted to grow in cell or tissue cultures and must be passaged in gnotobiotic (Gn) calves, which has hampered its biochemical, biophysical, and molecular characterization.
+Most of the studies on the pathogenesis and pathology of torovirus infections have been done in BToV-infected Gn and CD calves, as well as in limited field studies; in contrast, most of the biochemistry and morphogenesis data on toroviruses are based on EToV studies.

 In 1984, torovirus-like (TVL) particles were detected in the feces from human patients with gastroenteritis by using electron microscopy (EM).
-Since then, reports of human toroviruses (HToV) in children and adults with acute diarrhea have appeared in several countries, and have been reported as a commonly identified cause of nosocomial viral gastroenteritis in neonatal intensive care units.
-TVL particles have also been detected in fecal samples from pigs, and named porcine torovirus (PToV), which have several lineages circulating in porcine populations worldwide.
-However, a link between PToV and clinical disease remains unclear.
+Since then, reports of human toroviruses (HToVs) in children and adults with acute diarrhea have appeared in several countries.
+TVL particles have also been detected in fecal samples from pigs, and named porcine torovirus (PToV).
+Proof that the observed structures were not artifacts was obtained when toroviral RNA sequences were found in the feces of piglets and in stools from humans with diarrhea.
+In recent years, TVL particles have also been detected in turkeys and have been associated with a 'stunting syndrome'.